hwsmm/cosutrainer/README.md

 ./cosu-trainer <filename|auto> <rate|bpm> [a/o/h/c] [p] [x/y/t]
 <> are requirements, [] are optional
 <filename|auto> : specify file name like 'songfolder/diff.osu' or just put 'auto' if you are running `osumem`
-<rate|bpm> : '1.2' if you want to use rate, '220bpm' if you want to use bpm (it uses max bpm of map to calculate, so be careful)
+<rate|bpm> : '1.2x' if you want to use rate, '220bpm' if you want to use bpm (it uses max bpm of map to calculate, so be careful)
-[a/o/h/c] : ar/od/hp/cs respectively. a9.9 to set ar as 9.9.
-            cosu-trainer scales ar/od by default. use af/of to fix them [p] : if you want daycore/nightcore
+             the program will try to guess if x or bpm is not specified [a/o/h/c] : ar/od/hp/cs respectively. a9.9 to set ar as 9.9. cosu-trainer scales ar/od by default. use af/of to fix them [p] : if you want daycore/nightcore